 Types of whole of life and term life insurance policies

-Term life insurance has three elements of plan: Level term, increasing term & decreasing term.
+Term life insurance has three types of plan:

 Level term - This type will pay out a lump sum so long as you die within the agreed time length.
 The pay-out amount will stay the same during the policy.